 - Mind Rape: He invades Sennar's mind in order to learn about Nihal, an experience described as profoundly violating and terrifying on his victim's end.

 - Sorcerous Overlord: The Tyrant is often noted to be the most powerful wizard alive, and he uses his magic to rule his empire with an iron fist and to devise ever more horrifying monsters for his armies.

 - Stellar Name: His real name, Aster, is the Latin word for "star".

 - Straw Nihilist: He believes that the world is doomed to be torn apart by hatred, violence, selfishness and stupidity no matter what anybody does to save it — inevitably, even the most perfect peace will be torn to pieces by greedy, petty people seeking to benefit themselves or vent their hatred for someone else.
 As such, he seeks to save the world in the only way he believes will achieve lasting results — by destroying it and everyone in it.

-- Cain and Abel: The murderous, evil Cain to his brother Ido's benevolent and repentant Adam.
+- Cain and Abel: The murderous, evil Cain to his brother Ido's benevolent and repentant Abel.

 - The Dragon: He serves as the Tyrant's main lieutenant, general and public face in the first phases of the war.

 - Dragon Rider: Like many of the Tyrant's top lieutenants, he rides a powerful black dragon in battle.

 - Magic Knight: Not only is he a top-notch dragon rider, but he's also a competent sorcerer, so much that Nihal has to take lessons in forbidden magic from Megisto to even the odds.

 - Names to Run Away from Really Fast: Dola is derived from the Italian word for "pain".